 As the weather gets colder in North America and Europe, thoughts turn to how to escape from the cold weather this fall/winter/spring.
 Gary Peterson suggests a uniquely Belizean adventure.
+This article contains a link (or links) to Amazon, from which, as an Amazon Associate, this website will earn a small commission if you make any purchases.

 What if I said you could visit Belize in April or May and swim within fifteen feet of whale sharks, the largest fish in the world?